own3d/docs/docs/docs/extensions/designing-extensions.md

 By following these guidelines, you can ensure that your OWN3D Extension is well designed, user-friendly, and easy to discover.
 Happy designing!

+## Forms and Input Fields

+When designing forms and input fields for your Scene Editor Widget Extension, it's important to consider the following
+recommendations:

+- Use the configuration page to allow users to customize unrelated settings.

+- Use English as the default language for all text labels and descriptions.
+We will translate Form labels and descriptions into other languages.
+If you want to provide translations for your app, please contact us.

+- Do not use forms and input fields for any sensitive information.
+This includes, but is not limited to, passwords, credit card numbers, social security numbers, and other personally identifiable information, etc.